 The most beautiful beach you will find on the Miami to Key West drive is Sombrero Beach.

 You can find it about one mile off the Overseas Highway, at mile marker 50 on the Atlantic Side.

 There’s a particularly nice park here, it’s handicap accessible, with a children’s playground, bathrooms and picnic facilities.

-An unusual but very popular activity on Marathon is fishing for tarpon.
+An unusual but very popular activity on Marathon is fishing giant fish.
+Especially Alantic tarpon.

 The tarpon that visit this area each Spring love to hang out at bridge passes.
 They can grow up to 8 feet long and weight over 200 pounds.
 These huge fishes can be also hand feed from the docks of Robbie’s on Islamorada.

-Oh, before I forget I have a very important note I feel I need to add!
+Oh, before I forget I have a very important note that might be of help!

 If you’re planning to feed the tarpon, make sure you don’t pull your hand back when it’s in their mouth, they have small teeth that might hurt you!